Feinstein blames GOP after Kavanaugh accuser stays mum, admits 'I can't say everything's truthful'

 The allegations have upended Kavanaugh's confirmation process, delaying a planned Judiciary Committee vote on Thursday on whether to advance his nomination to the full Senate.

-If Ford does appear at Monday's hearing, some Republicans have voiced concern at the optics of having the all-male Republican contingent on the Judiciary Committee questioning her.
-Maine Republican Sen. Susan Collins, a moderate, has suggested that Kavanaugh and Ford's attorneys question the witnesses in the case.
+Some Republicans had voiced concern at the optics of having the all-male Republican contingent on the Judiciary Committee questioning Ford, prior to her suggestion that she would not attend the hearing Monday pending an FBI probe.
+Maine Republican Sen. Susan Collins, a moderate, has suggested that Kavanaugh and Ford's attorneys initially question the witnesses.

 Fox News' Adam Shaw and Jason Donner contributed to this report.